Graduation Information for Undergraduate Students

 - Did you borrow any student loans?
 If so, please view important Exit Loan Counseling information

 Completing your degree requirements does not automatically trigger your graduation application.
 You must notify the Registrar’s Office of your intent to graduate by applying through your PAWS account after you’ve enrolled in your last semester of classes.
-Students graduating during the spring/summer semester should apply on or before the first Friday in January.
-Students graduating during the fall/UWinteriM semester should apply on or before the first Friday in September.
+Students graduating during the spring/summer semester should apply on or before the first Friday of the Spring semester.
+Students graduating during the fall/UWinteriM semester should apply on or before the first Friday of the Fall semester.
 If you apply late, it may mean that your name will not be on lists of graduating seniors, including the program printed for the commencement ceremony.
 Follow the steps below to submit your application.

 (If you do not see the “Apply for Graduation” link, you are not currently eligible to apply.
 Please contact your undergraduate academic advisor or your advising office for assistance.)